Loading lesson…

 Most workout and nutrition advice online is the same 5 principles wrapped in different videos.
 AI is great at giving you a clean version of those principles applied to your body, your equipment, and your schedule.
 It's bad at the parts that need a real human — pain assessment, eating disorder screening, injury rehab.

 AI doesn't know if you have a history of disordered eating, a knee injury, or a heart condition.
 It will cheerfully give you advice that's wrong for you.
-If you're under 18 and starting a serious training or nutrition plan, talk to a doctor first — AI is not a doctor and 'as an AI language model' is not a diagnosis.
+If you're under 18 and starting a serious training or nutrition plan, talk to a doctor first — AI is not a doctor and 'as an AI tool' is not a diagnosis.

 | Use AI for | Don't use AI for |